WeAreSeismica/seismica-sce/README.md

 - look at junk file and manually reformat/place tables in text where they belong

 ## TODO:
+- multi-line equations in brackets/parens!
+These are a problem, they break the paren parsing.
 - print warning for references that start with special characters
-- add more to non-ascii checking dict, current set is not exhaustive (and maybe there's a better way to get these than adding them by hand
-- figure out longtable/table parsing so we don't need to move things to junk
+- figure out longtable/table parsing to seistable so we don't need to move things to junk
-- check for excess . at the beginnings of captions when bold formatting isn't perfect
+- check for excess . at the beginnings of captions when bold formatting isn't perfect, and strip trailing newlines from captions (for tex2jats)
 - can we catch captions even when "Figure 1"/"Table 1" is *not* bold?
-- there's some problem with citations that are Author (yyyy), fix that
+They should be bold but are not always
 - check YYYYa/YYYYb citations
 - make a docker instance so it's easier for people to run this whole thing
 - (incorporate relevant parts of biblib)